tpoisot/DataSharingPaper/DataSharing-MS.md

 When journal editors started publicly discussing the matter, they called this *data archiving* [@Fairbairn2011 ; @Whitlock2010].
 We would exhort other scientists not to use this expression too much.
-Data *archiving* evocate cardboard boxes, in which data are put to collect some dust.
+Data *archiving* evokes cardboard boxes, in which data are put to collect some dust.
 Whether this happens in the hard-drive of a scientist or in a well-maintained repository only differs in the fact that the later solution comes with a DOI.
 We think